 Do I Need Cocaine Rehab?

 Many people are convinced that they can stop using cocaine anytime they want.
 It is true that withdrawal symptoms are minimal for cocaine addiction, but the habit of using is not so easy to break.
 Cocaine use becomes such a part of the addict’s lifestyle that when they actually try to stop, they find themselves quickly feeling like they want to use again.
 Because cocaine is so often combined with other drug use, it is possible that the individual is addicted to the other substances and needs to go through professional withdrawal and treatment for more than one substance.

-If an individual wants to stop using cocaine and believes they can quit on their own, they should attempt to go 30 days without using.
+If an individual wants to stop using cocaine and believes they can quit on their own, they should attempt to go s without using.
 If they are unable to abstain for that time, they really do need help and should find a professional rehab center.
 Families of addicts should be compassionate and understanding, but should not stand by and watch their loved one continue to use cocaine.
 This drug is dangerous, and long-term side effects, sudden deaths, and overdose are risks associated with cocaine use, and therefore loved ones should seek help as soon as possible.

 Many excuses stand in the way of the cocaine addict getting the help they need.
 Most would argue that they don’t really have a problem.
 Others claim cost or inadequate insurance coverage are keeping them from enrolling in a treatment program.
 Other concerns such as fear of failure, concern about one’s reputation, and impacts on family life are all barriers to treatment.
 However, when we look at the cost of cocaine addiction, its health impacts, impact on job performance, relationship strain, and risk of death, the inconvenience of enrolling and participating in rehab does not seem so bad.